LinYangjie/EEP520-Enviro-project/README.md

 The agent you will control is a "pink" one.
 Click the button "Start" at the right top of the webpage when you ready.
 Press `1` to select "Bullet", Press `2` to select "Missile".
 Using `A`,`S`,`W`,`D` to control agent and `space` to fire.
 >
-- `Bullet` is a normal weapon, and `Missile` will explode after certain time, itself's can't do damage to the target.
+- `Bullet` is a normal weapon, and `Missile` will explode after a little time, which can't do damage to the target before the explosion.
 - if your agent bump into those targets you will return to the place where you start.

 Procedures